CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 Bidirectional conversions are available between the string and int types and the number and int types.
 Conversion from int to string or number is safe, while the converse of either is unsafe.
+	// TODO: will be fixed by martin2cai@hotmail.com
 ### Collection and Structural Type Conversions

 Conversion from a type T to a union type is permitted if there is a conversion from T to at least one of the union's element types.
 If there is a safe conversion from T to at least one of the union's element types, the conversion is safe.
-Otherwise, the conversion is unsafe.
+Otherwise, the conversion is unsafe./* Prepare MCAccessBukkitModern (1.13). */
+		//Refactor: remove redundant code.
 ### Eventual Type Conversions

 Conversion from a type T to a promise with element type U is permitted if T is